AngJianHwee/RAG-Stack-Local/README.md

 4.  **Admin Page:**
     *   Click the "Admin Page" button in the sidebar.
     *   On this page, you can view all embeddings associated with your user ID, ordered by their insert date (newest first).
-    *   Use the "Search by text content or ID" input to filter your embeddings by text, ID, or insert date.
+    *   **Filtering and Pagination:**
+        *   Select a "Filter by" criterion (e.g., "Text Content", "ID") from the dropdown and enter a "Search term".
-    *   Adjust the "Embeddings per page" slider to control the number of entries displayed.
+        *   Choose the number of "Embeddings per page" from the dropdown.
+        *   Click the "Apply Filters & Pagination" button to refresh the displayed embeddings based on your selections.
-    *   Navigate through pages using the "Previous Page" and "Next Page" buttons.
+    *   **Navigation:** Navigate through pages using the "Prev" and "Next" buttons, or click directly on page numbers for fast skipping.
-    *   Each embedding is displayed in a card-like format, showing its ID, text, original text ID, and insert date.
+    *   **Viewing Embeddings:** Each embedding is displayed in a card-like format, showing its ID, text, original text ID, and insert date.
+Selected embedding cards will change color.
+    *   **Deletion:**
         *   You can delete individual embeddings using the "Delete" button next to each entry.
-    *   To perform a batch deletion, select multiple embeddings using the checkboxes and then click either the "Delete Selected Embeddings (Top)" or "Delete Selected Embeddings (Bottom)" button.
+        *   To perform a batch deletion, select multiple embeddings using the checkboxes (selected cards will change color) and then click either the "Delete Selected Embeddings (Top)" or "Delete Selected Embeddings (Bottom)" button.
 5.  **Retrieve Similar Text:**
     *   Enter a query into the "Enter query text to find similar entries:" text area.
     *   Click "Retrieve Similar" to find and display text chunks from *your* stored documents that are semantically similar to the query.